-Choose exactly where your contributions are allocated and which landscapes you want to support – tall forests, deserts, coastlands, or woodlands.
+Choose exactly where your contributions are allocated and which landscapes you want to support - tall forests, deserts, wetlands, or woodlands (coming soon).

-Each Biological Diversity Unit is geotagged so you can see and share your impact in real time and get project updates from our expert ecologists on the ground.
+Each Biological Diversity Unit (BDU) is geotagged so you can see and share your impact in real time and get project updates from our expert ecologists on the ground (coming soon).